The CamAWiSE Mentoring Programme

 Mentoring Programme 2026

-The CamAWiSE Mentoring Programme launched in 2020 as a pilot - read more about the experience at the programme in this interview with mentor Becky Hall.
-We have since run an annual cohort for the programme and we will soon open applications for the seventh cohort in 2026.
+The CamAWiSE Mentoring Programme launched in 2020 as a pilot and we have since run an annual cohort - read more about the experience at the programme in this interview with mentor Becky Hall.
+The programme is now open applications for the seventh cohort which will run for six months, from May to November 2026.

 Anyone with an academic or a professional interest in STEMM can apply, independent of their career stage, gender or location.
+There is no prior knowledge of mentoring required to participate as a mentor.

 Mentors and mentees will be matched by CamAWiSE using the feedback provided on the application form.
-Further information about the programme is available in the participant handbook.

 The CamAWiSE Mentoring Programme